Johannis de Rijke: Dam Construction on the Otani River

-Situated approximately 1 km upstream from the confluence of the Yoshino and Otani rivers, this dam represents a significant engineering achievement.
-Designed and supervised by de Rijke himself, the dam's construction spanned from 1886 to 1887.
-This structure, essentially a stepped spillway, was conceived as an anti-erosion measure to mitigate the energy dissipation of water flow.
+A dam designed and constructed under de Rijke's supervision is situated approximately 1 km upstream from the confluence of the Yoshino and Otani rivers.
+Construction spanned from 1886 to 1887.
+The dam is essentially a stepped spillway, and was conceived by de Rijke to prevent erosion.
 The original dimensions of the dam were 97 metres in length, 12 metres in width, and 3.8 metres in height.
-Subsequent structural modifications led to a reduction in its length to 60 metres, an alteration aimed at reinforcing the dam's integrity.
+Subsequent structural modifications to improve the structural integrity led to a reduction in its length to 60 metres.
 The Otani River, characteristically dry except during periods of heavy rainfall, transforms into a torrential flow during such events.
-This dam is one of the few remaining structures in the area that were designed and built under the guidance of de Rijke.
+The dam is one of the few remaining structures in the area that were designed and built under the guidance of de Rijke.

-The Holland Dams
+The 'Dutch Dams'

-In the realm of hydraulic engineering during the Meiji era, the construction of the dam in Otsu-shi, conceptualised in 1889, stands as a notable example.
-Japanese engineer Tanabe Gisaburo played a pivotal role in its design, under de Rijke's supervision.
-This dam, colloquially known as Oranda Sekihisage (Dutch dam), mirrors the architectural blueprint of the Otani dam, featuring a stepped spillway comprising twenty tiers.
-It is constructed using granite blocks, each measuring 120 cm in length, 55 cm in breadth, and 35 cm in height.
+A 34 metre wide, 7 metre high dam in Otsu-shi was commenced in 1889 to a design by Japanese engineer Tanabe Gisaburo, supervised by de Rijke.
+This dam is of similar construction to de Rijke's Otani dam, featuring a stepped spillway comprising twenty tiers.
+It was constructed using granite blocks, each measuring 120 cm in length, 55 cm in width and 35 cm in height.

-The dam spans a width of 34 metres and rises to a height of 7 metres.
-Today, it is celebrated as one of the oldest extant industrial heritage sites from the Meiji era.
 In recognition of its historical and engineering significance, it was accorded the status of an industrial heritage site by the Japanese Association of Civil Engineers in 2004.
-A similar dam, sharing the same name, was erected in Kaizu-shi by De Rijke in 1891.
+A similar dam was constructed in Kaizu-shi by De Rijke in 1891, and together the structures are named locally as Oranda Sekihisage (the Dutch dams).